jmcook1186/RemoteIceSurfaceAnalyser/README.md

     user=
     password=

 Create your `PROCESS_DIR`, e.g. `/scratch/BigSurfClass/`.
-The PROCESS_DIR is the folder where temporary files, images and eventually the output data will be stored.
-The pickled classifier and mask should also be saved to the PROCESS_DIR in advance of running the classifier script.
+The `PROCESS_DIR` is the folder where temporary files, images and eventually the output data are stored.
+The pickled classifier and mask should also be saved to the `PROCESS_DIR` in advance of running the classifier script.

-To set these environment variables, open a terminal and use `source setup_classifier.sh` to execute whenever it is necessary.
+The simplest way to set these environment variables is to use a shell script.
+An example, `setup_classifier.sh`, has been provided with this repository.
+Make a copy that you can modify to suit your environment.
+The copy should not be committed back to this repository.

+With a shell script created to set these environment variables, execute `source setup_classifier.sh` in the terminal in which you plan to run the classifier.
+The variables will be available for the duration of the session.

 ### Template

-The user-defined variable values are all defined in a template file (e.g. swgris.template).
+The user-defined variable values are all defined in a template file (e.g.  `swgris.template`).
 This is where the main script grabs values to configure the image downloading, processing, classification and reporting.
 The user should enter their desired values into the template file prior to running the classifier.
 Multiple templates can be saved and called along with the classifier.

 ## Use